Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

 * everybody create a new brunch for his work
 * one respons for one brunch
 * if somebody want to do changes in someone's bruch he should create separate brunch
-* all issues should have labels and assignees
+* all issues should have labels, assignees and should be bond to project
+* all pull requests should have labels, assigness and should be bond to project

 #### Task Convention